treefrogframework/treefrog-framework/docs/user-guide/en/model/object-document-mapping-on-mongodb.md

 ## Setup

-If you are not sure anymore how to setup a MondoDB connection properly, please refer to the [Access MongoDB](/user-guide/en/model/access-mongodb.html){:target="_blank"} chapter.
+If you are not sure anymore how to setup a MongoDB connection properly, please refer to the [Access MongoDB](/user-guide/en/model/access-mongodb.html){:target="_blank"} chapter.

 For generating the class for O/D mapping, execute the following command in the application root directory.
 In this example, we create a collection named *foo*.
 The name of the model will be *Foo*.